 About Us

-The winds of change are blowing hard through the English Bar as never before, and the stifling antique regulations and the old-fashioned snobbish attitudes of the past are rapidly vanishing.
+The winds of change are blowing hard at last through the English Bar as never before, and the once stifling antique regulations and the old-fashioned and frankly condescending and snobbish attitudes of the past are rapidly vanishing.

-The Bar Direct Access Scheme means that clients can now approach me directly for the first time, and can negotiate fees directly with me or my clerk in a wide range of cases and trials.
+The Bar Direct Access Scheme means that clients can now approach me directly for the first time without the need for an instructing solicitor as middleman, and can negotiate fees directly with me or my clerk in a wide range of cases and trials.
+There are many cases which will no longer need "double-manning" with a solicitor or junior barrister at all.

-Most trials by their nature still require the work of solicitors.
+Many trials by their nature however still require the assistance of solicitors to take witness statements, instruct expert witnesses or enquiry agents, conduct long correspondence and the like.
 I can recommend if so requested those of my favourite highly qualified solicitors, who have impressed me over the years with their diligence and zeal.
 Other cases will require me to lead specialist junior barristers.
 Because of my long career with many courtroom successes in a wide variety of trials both civil and criminal, I am likewise uniquely well positioned to recommend hand-picked individual junior barristers whom I have myself led, or who may even have been my courtroom adversaries in past cases.
 My sole criterion in choosing them is that each has greatly impressed me by outstanding professional competence and commitment to success.

 I have always enjoyed a highly personal practice, with a loyal following of clients and instructing solicitors who come to me for my reputation as a trial advocate, my expertise and experience, and my highly successful record.
 I aim to provide my clients with a Rolls Royce service, in the select number of cases which I handle each year.
 I give only one level of service if I accept a brief.
 That is my absolute best.